n42k/OpenRCT2/reports/report3.md

 ## Process View<a name="process_view"></a>
 The Process view shows tasks and processes that the system has, interfaces to the outside world and/or between components within the system and focuses on the runtime behavior of the system.
 This model is represented by Activity diagram.

-An **Activity diagram** is kinda of a flowchart, as long as it shows the flow from one activity to another.
+An **Activity diagram** is like a flowchart, as it shows the flow from one activity to another.

 ![alt tag](https://raw.githubusercontent.com/n42k/OpenRCT2/develop/reports/Images/ProcessViewModel.png)
 **Fig4** - Process View model.